 The contents of this blueprint are based on the experiences of those involved in the Inner City COVID-19 Vaccine Hub at the Ozanam Learning Centre, St Vincent de Paul Society NSW.
 A summary of the key aspects of the Vaccine Hub are provided below including the stakeholders involved, the model of care, and the equipment and training required.

-Associate Professor Jane Currie, Queensland University of Technology, led a research collaboration with St Vincent's Hospital Network Sydney, to establish the evidence base to underpin the Vaccine Hub model of care presented in this document.
+Associate Professor Jane Currie, Queensland University of Technology, is leading a research collaboration with St Vincent's Hospital Network Sydney, to establish an evidence base to underpin the model of care developed for the Vaccine Hub.